google/gson/README.md

 ### Disclaimer

-This is not an officially supported Google product.
+Gson is released under the Apache 2.0 license, which means that it is free to use and distribute, even for commercial purposes.
+However, it is important to note that Gson is not an officially supported Google product.